Canadian cops charge minor with terror offense after security raids

 “That is a fear, because that’s the kind of ill-informed knee-jerk reaction that puts any group in potential harm’s way. ...
 This is hypothetically about two individuals who may or may not have made a bad decision.”

-Goodale said the country’s official threat level would remain unchanged at “medium,” where it has been since 2014.
+Public Safety Minister Ralph Goodale said the country’s official threat level would remain unchanged at “medium,” where it has been since 2014.

+Goodale told reporters Friday afternoon it was too early to say whether the two suspects had been acting alone or were part of a larger group and cautioned against making assumptions about the case.

+“Rather than leaping to conclusions, let the police do their job, let’s get the facts on the table,” he told a news conference in Edmonton, Alberta.

 Kingston is a small city east of Toronto, home to a major university and several prisons.

-Reporting by Allison Martell, Tyler Choi and Anna Mehler Paperny; editing by Bill Rigby and James Dalgleish
+Reporting by Allison Martell, Tyler Choi, David Ljunggren and Anna Mehler Paperny; editing by Bill Rigby and James Dalgleish